DLXPlugins/simple-comment-editing/readme.txt

 <li>Advanced customization can be achieved using filters.</li>
 </ol>

-For additional features in addition to comment editing, please check out <a href="https://mediaron.com/simple-comment-editing-options">SCE Options</a>.
-You can download a 1-site license for free.
+For additional features in addition to comment editing, please check out <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>.

 == Installation ==